-The Department of Cultural Resources is pleased to announce that it is accepting applications for its Conservation License Plate Grant Programs—also called “Moose Plate” grants—through April 27, 2012.
+The Department of Cultural Resources is pleased to announce that it is accepting applications for its Conservation License Plate Grant Programs – also called “Moose Plate” grants – through April 26, 2013.

-The Department receives a percentage of funds raised from the sales of Conservation License Plates each year and sends it directly back into communities through grant programs facilitated by the Department’s three divisions: the Division of Historical Resources, the State Council on the Arts and the State Library.
+The Department receives a percentage of funds raised from the sales of Conservation License Plates each year and sends it directly back into communities through grant programs facilitated by the Department’s three divisions: the Division of Historical Resources, the State Library and the State Council on the Arts.

 While the projects funded by each division have specific requirements, all focus on awarding grants to projects that involve restoration, preservation, and/or conservation of publicly owned items significant to New Hampshire’s cultural heritage.

 Department of Cultural Resources Conservation License Plate Grant Programs have funded a wide variety of projects, including: restoring window and door frames at Dorchester’s Historic District School House Museum; conserving, microfilming and digitizing Nelson Town Records from the years 1802 – 1885; and renovating Nashua’s Hunt Building for ADA compliance.